Estimated reading time: 5 minutes

 Model accuracy

-For example, if we project a 95% chance to stay within the limit (i.e. we expect 5% breaches), but in reality the backtest showed that only 92% stayed within the limit (8% breaches), then we have a validation distance of 3%.
+For example, if we project a 95% chance to stay within the limit (i.e. we allow or expect 5% breaches), but in reality the backtest showed that only 92% stayed within the limit (8% breaches), then we have a validation distance of 3%.
 Or, in other words, we have 3% more breaches than what we predicted.

 Model cost